-Indie games have frequently shined on the Nintendo Switch console.
+Indie games shine frequently on the Nintendo Switch console.
 Maybe it’s because so many great indie games play really well handheld, and the versatility of the Switch appeals to that.
 Or maybe indie games are just popular because they’re usually fantastic games.
-Smaller indie game developers put so much heart and soul into their games and perfect the little things.
+Small indie game developers put so much heart and soul into their games and perfect the little things.

 It’s probably more the latter that makes indie games so appealing to the average consumer.
-Although there are tons of great indie games you can buy, here are some of the best indie games currently on Switch right now.
+Although there are tons of great indie games out there, we’ve rounded up 18 of the best indie games currently on Switch right now.

 Best indie games on Switch